 - The Students' Union is home to some of the biggest events on campus, including club nights and cultural celebrations.

-- The university's two accommodation sites are just a short walk away from the teaching buildings at Peel Park campus.
+- The university's two accommodation sites are just a short walk from teaching buildings at Peel Park campus.

-- Manchester has an enviable public transport system, being well served by bus, train and tram.
+- Manchester has an enviable public transport system, served by bus, train and tram.
 Cycling is also a realistic option.

 - Road and rail links are good.
 Manchester is 184 miles from London and trains take 2 hours 10 minutes.

 - The airport is 10 miles south of the city and offers international and domestic flights.
 It is easily reached by rail or bus.

 What do students say?

 University reviews collected by whatuni.com.
 Discover what students say about their experience at this university.

 COURSE & LECTURERS3.9